tdnguyen0403/confluence-jira-task-sync/README.md

 ### Core Components

--   **API Wrappers**: The tool uses low-level, resilient API wrappers for Jira and Confluence.
-These wrappers use the `atlassian-python-api` library but also include fallbacks to raw `requests` calls for increased reliability.
+-   **API Wrappers**: The tool uses low-level, resilient API wrappers for Jira and Confluence around a helper function.
+The helper function uses asynchronous method from httpx library to directly communicate to Jira & Confluence server to improve scalability.
--   **Services**: High-level business logic is implemented in services for Confluence, Jira, and for finding issues on a page.
+-   **Services**: Low-level services include API wrapper & business logic is implemented in services for Confluence, Jira, and for finding issues on a page.
+There are also high-level orchestration services to coordinate all lower services.
--   **Data Models**: The application uses `dataclasses` to represent the core entities, such as `ConfluenceTask` and `AutomationResult`.
+-   **Data Models**: The application uses `pydantic` to represent the core entities, such as `ConfluenceTask` and `AutomationResult`.
--   **Utilities**: The tool includes utility functions for common tasks like logging and extracting the context of a task from a Confluence page.
+-   **Utilities**: The tool includes utility functions for common tasks like logging, creating directory and extracting the context of a task from a Confluence page.

 ### Execution Flow